vespaiach/ledger-react/README.md

 -   Docker
 -   Docker compose

 This repository contains both backend project and frontend project.
-So I use lerna tool to make sure they use their own dependency package folder.
+In order to prevent confliction of packages resolving, lerna tool is using to make sure both projects use their own dependency package folder separately.

+Backend is using Adonisjs framework version 5.
+Frontend is React application combined with Redux, Redux Saga and Material UI framework

 ## Download and bootstrap project: